How families can work together for farm success

 He gives the example of profit, times harmony, times fun, times being of value, times trust, equals real success.
 If someone isn’t feeling valued or trust doesn’t exist, there will be no real success.

-And, he recommends, families spend time together recreationally.
+He recommends that families spend time together recreationally.

 “Families that recreate together, stay together,” Soldan says.
-“It’s about life and if anything comes at them, they will have a foundation to stand on.”
+“It’s about life, and if anything comes at them, they will have a foundation to stand on.”

-Article by: Trudy Kelly Forsythe
+From articles by: Trudy Kelly Forsythe